radix-linux/timedated/README.md

 You can find specification at: [**Freedesktop.org**](https://www.freedesktop.org/software/systemd/man/latest/org.freedesktop.timedate1.html)

-**TimeDate** Daemon does not support interactive parameter which can be used to control whether *PolKit* should interactively ask the user for authentication credentials if required.
-Instead of interactive way users permissions can be set by *PolKit* rules in the */usr/share/polkit-1/rules.d/org.freedesktop.timedate1.rules* file.
+**TimeDate** Daemon supports interactive parameter which can be used to control whether *PolKit* should interactively ask the user for authentication credentials if required.
+But also, if interactive way is not applicable, users permissions can be set by *PolKit* rules in the */usr/share/polkit-1/rules.d/org.freedesktop.timedate1.rules* file.
 For example, a system administrator can add Desktop-users into **wheel** group to give them rights to access the **org.freedesktop.timedate1** *D-Bus interface*.

 ## Requirements: